Big Hounds and Little Hounds and Honorary Hounds

 Sponsors Needed

 Duncan was most likely dumped by his owners and found as a stray by a kill shelter in Southern Ohio.
 He was given no medical attention at the overcrowded shelter.
-Duncan has active Lyme disease and it’s caused him to be hypothyroid, have liver issues and high blood protein.
-He’s completed his first round of medications and will need to be retested again in 6 months.
-He also has some rotting teeth that were extracted and had a rare parasitic worm that infested his sinus cavities and caused watery discharge from his eyes.
+Duncan arrived at the sanctuary with active Lyme disease and it caused him to be hypothyroid, have liver issues and high blood protein.
+He also had some rotting teeth that were extracted and had a rare parasitic worm that infested his sinus cavities and caused watery discharge from his eyes.

 One of the kindest canines we’ve ever taken in, Duncan exudes sweetness in all he does.
-Although the Lyme disease and his bad teeth have taken their toll on Duncan’s body, he doesn’t let this get him down.
+With all that he's been through, he doesn’t let anything get him down.
 He loves attention, loves to be held and loves to be petted.
 Duncan is also wonderful with the other dogs at the Sanctuary and has many canine friends.
 Duncan’s soulful eyes and his willingness to learn new things are what makes this boy special.
 His charming ways just pull people in and they can’t but smile when he’s around.